armandocomellas1/to-do-list-pair-programming/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-To Do list: interactive list
+To Do list: interactive list with drag & drop feature.

 > Hi there!
 This project is based on creating a UI list with webpack packages